CJSaxton/CJSaxton.github.io/docs/index.md

 We apply these lattices to horizontal dimensions, combined with a Chebyshev representation vertically, to investigate the scaling properties for the heat transport in Rayleigh-Benard convection up to extreme Ra.
-As a side-effect of irrational k-space scaling, the spatial domain is horizontally infinite (not a periodic box) and populated by asymmetric, nonrepetitive flow structures.
+As a side-effect of irrational *k*-space scaling, the spatial domain is horizontally infinite (not a periodic box) and populated by asymmetric, nonrepetitive flow structures.
 Thermal boundary layers are well resolved by the large Chebyshev resolution.
 We discuss details of these emergent phenomena, and present the global scaling laws.